opensource2s/jk-tech-interview/README.md

   - If `createUserDto` contains invalid or incomplete data, the database or validation layer might reject it.
 - **Database Connection Issues:**
   - If the database connection is lost or unavailable, the function will throw an error.

+### Function Name: `validateUser`
+**Description:**
+The `validateUser` function is an asynchronous method responsible for verifying a user's credentials during the login process.
+It ensures that the provided username exists in the database and that the entered password matches the stored hashed password.
+If both checks pass, the function returns the authenticated user; otherwise, it throws appropriate exceptions.

+#### Function Workflow:
+1. **Retrieve the User by Username:**
+   - Calls `getUserByUsername(username)` to fetch the user record from the database.
+   - If no user is found, an exception is thrown (`NotFoundException`).

+2. **Validate the Password:**
+   - Uses `bcrypt.compare(password, user.password)` to compare the provided password with the hashed password stored in the database.
+   - If the password does not match, an exception is thrown (`UnauthorizedException`).

+3. **Return the Authenticated User:**
+   - If both username and password are valid, the user object is returned.

+#### Parameters:
+- `username: string` – The username provided by the user during login.
+- `password: string` – The plaintext password entered by the user.

+#### Returns:
+- A `Promise<User>` containing the authenticated user object if validation is successful.

+#### Exceptions & Error Handling:
+- **`NotFoundException('User not found')`** – Thrown if the username does not exist in the database.
+- **`UnauthorizedException('Invalid password')`** – Thrown if the provided password does not match the stored hashed password.